 I have been told that he was so sick that the ambulance refused to take him, so they took a taxi to the hospital.

 Tomas was given a room, he showered and went to bed, and Janina sat beside him, as he was going to eat something.
-He was home, and Janina said he was smiling, but after a while when he did not respond, she called for a nurse, who could only tell her that her son had passed away.
+Janina said he was smiling, but after a while when he did not respond, she called for a nurse, who could only tell her that her son had passed away.
 Just a few hours after his arrival.